-A unique opportunity to understand the startup ecosystem in Tokyo
+A Unique Opportunity to Understand the Startup Ecosystem in Tokyo

 Time: 6:30 PM to 8:00 PM (EDT)

-General view of Tokyo’s startup ecosystem where startups can play an active role:

-- Daria Siegel, Vice President of NYCEDC, and Fujita Megumi, Director for Attraction of Foreign Companies of TMG, will lead a panel discussion moderated by Mr. JF Gauthier, Founder & CEO of Startup Genome, and discuss the status quo of startup support ecosystem developed by major corporations, universities and VCs in Tokyo, and the innovation generated by the ecosystem, in light of NYC’s business environment.

-Successful case studies of personnel and companies expanding business in Tokyo through Tokyo’s startup ecosystem:
+The keys to success: case studies of personnel and companies expanding business in Tokyo (Panel Discussion)

-- A panel discussion will be held with Fariza Abidova, Co-founder of Trusted Corporation, based in CIC Tokyo, and Komura Ryusuke, Program Director of Venture Café Tokyo.
-From the perspective of an overseas company that has actually expanded into Tokyo, they will discuss the importance of the ecosystem for the success in doing business in Tokyo.

 Invest Tokyo